hreese/f5-smtp-monitor/README.md

 2. It contains a [bug](https://support.f5.com/csp/article/K99840695) that makes exim send a TCP RST resulting on backend being marked as down.
 This is fixed in newer releases.

-This test also detects breakage in later stages like contect checks by sending a test email.
+This test also detects breakage in later stages like behavior checks (spam detection) and content checks (for example antivirus) by sending a test email.

 Check the buildin help for up-to-date information on switches and usage: